 I have always lived in Cagliari (apart from a few periods spent traveling around Europe).
 My first approach to music was quite radical: as a young boy and without any knowledge of music theory, I started with doing recordings of small sound fragments and mixing them to create tracks for my mates to sing on.
 The thing is that at the time most of us in my group of friends were into the music of people like Kool Keith or music giants like Anthony Braxton, but that stuff was way beyond us.
 We were teenagers who, like all teenagers, got away much better with broad categorisations like white/black, left/right, East/West.
-But luckily things and people change and eventually what is it about your inclination that makes you take certain choices start to become clearer.
+But luckily things and people change and eventually what it is about your inclination that makes you take certain choices starts to become clearer.

 What kind of music do you like?
 Do you take inspiration from anyone and/or anything?

 I still like complexity.
 I have been always fascinated with all those musicians who do their “own thing” without compromising; out of time and space, they create their own dimension.
 I am thinking about Kool Keith again (a charismatic character also outside the music sphere), and all the people behind the BBC Radiophonic Workshop, naïf precursors of a certain wave in electronic music (Delia <3); or labels like Cock Rock Disco, Stone Throw and Planet Mu, which in the late ’90 made you wonder: “can you actually do this stuff?”

 What I mean is that the message is the medium, the way which things are made.
 Most of the time what you need is only a certain attitude, both from a human and an artistic perspective.

 Where does your creative process start?
 And how do you know that it’s done, that the track is ready?

 It’s all very simple: when you gotta do it, you just do it!